 10.1.
-Lists of Participants and Conflicts.
-The PD (lead PI) is responsible for ensuring that all information needed to identify individual and organizational participants and conflicts of interest are provided to NSF EPSCoR in the manner described below.
-Upon receiving a Letter of Intent from an eligible lead PI at an eligible institution within an eligible EPSCoR jurisdiction (as described under eligibility, above), NSF EPSCoR will email a set of spreadsheet templates and instructions to the submitting PI (PD).
+Lists of Participants and Participating Organizations.
+The Project Director (lead PI) is responsible for ensuring that all information needed to identify individual and organizational participants is provided to NSF EPSCoR in the manner described below.
+Upon receiving a Letter of Intent from an eligible lead PI at an eligible institution within an eligible EPSCoR jurisdiction (as described under eligibility, above), NSF EPSCoR will email a set of spreadsheet templates and instructions to the submitting PI (Project Director).
 These templates must be fully completed and submitted through FastLane or Grants.gov according to the instructions, in searchable PDF format, as supplementary documentation by the full proposal deadline.
-The templates must list all participants, participating organizations, and conflicted individuals as described in items a-c below and in the emailed instructions.
+The templates must list all participants, and participating organizations as described in items a and b below and in the emailed instructions.

-Proposals which do not include fully searchable PDF versions of complete and accurate lists of individual and organizational participants and conflicts of interest in the exact formats provided by NSF EPSCoR may be returned without review.
+Proposals which do not include fully searchable PDF versions of complete and accurate lists of individual and organizational participants in the exact formats provided by NSF EPSCoR may be returned without review.